 - Prehistory

 - Hierarchy problem

+- First attempts

 - How to hide the hidden sector

 - Gravity mediation

 - Some support from string theory

 - The quest for unification

 - Where are we now?

 - LHC as a gluino factory

 - the gaugino code

-- crosschecks for unification

 Early history

 Supersymmetry was discovered in the 1970's.
 The early work concentrated on field theory aspects of SUSY, including